SethMcN/obsidianFiles/T-level/T-Level/paper 2/Content area 7 Digital environments/Networking/OSI model.md

 - This layer is responsible for translating data into a format that the application layer can understand.
 It deals with encryption/decryption (e.g., [[SSL]]/[[TLS]]), data compression, and character encoding (e.g.,[[ UTF-8]]).

 - #### Layer 5: Session layer
 - Manages the establishment, maintenance, and termination of communication sessions.
-This layer is responsible for maintaining sessions during the communication process (e.g., the **[[3-way handshake]]** in TCP).
+This layer is responsible for maintaining sessions during the communication process (e.g., the **[[T-level/T-Level/paper 2/Content area 7 Digital environments/Networking/3-way handshake]]** in TCP).

 - #### Layer 4: transport layer
 - Responsible for ensuring complete data transfer.
 It can use **[[TCP (Transmission Control Protocol]]** for reliable communication or **[[UDP (User Datagram Protocol)]]** for faster, less reliable communication (like in video streaming or VoIP).
 TCP guarantees delivery and order, while UDP is more about speed, sacrificing error-checking.